kene111/CFC2020/README.md

 ## Live demo

-You can find a running system to test at [callforcode.mybluemix.net](http://callforcode.mybluemix.net/)
+You can find a running system to test at [callforcode.mybluemix.net](https://n-dia.herokuapp.com/ndia/).

+For a live demo of the native application, download Expo Client on your mobile phone then open [expo.io/@daveeyd/cfc-mobile-app](https://expo.io/@daveeyd/cfc-mobile-app).
+The easiest option is the "Open project using Expo" option, which will automatically redirect you to the Expo app downloaded and show a preview of the app.
+Alternatively, you can scan the QR Code from the webpage on the Expo app to open the project.

+Because of restrictions from Apple when running applications on iOS, the native application is only accessible on Android.
+However, it can still be run on iOS using your LAN server by following the [test intructions](#running-the-tests).

 ## Built with